Gulf Air: 1980s–1992: expansion

 Gulf Air celebrated its 40th anniversary in 1990.
 The light-blue and peach Balenciaga-designed uniform was introduced.
-Services to Singapore, Sydney and Thiruvananthapuram were launched, Gulf Air thereby becoming the first Arab airline to fly to Australia.
+Services to Singapore, Sydney and Thiruvananthapuram were launched, making Gulf Air the first Arab airline to fly to Australia.
 Gulf Air added services to Johannesburg and Melbourne in 1992, becoming the first Arab airline to fly directly to these cities.
 In 1993, it opened a flight-simulator centre in Qatar and introduced service to Casablanca, Entebbe, Jakarta, Kilimanjaro, Madras, Rome, San'a', Zanzibar and Zürich.

 1993–2005: new livery and destinations

 In May 1994, Gulf Air received its first Airbus A340-300.
-The carrier used this aircraft type to commence flights to the United States two months later; these operated nonstop from Bahrain, Abu Dhabi, and Doha to New York City.
-Houston additionally joined the network.
-However, in early 1997 the company announced that it would discontinue its flights to America.

-A no-smoking policy was established in 1998 on flights to Singapore and Australia, which was later extended through its whole network.
+Two months later, the carrier began flights to New York City using an A340.
+The Gulf Air website was opened in January 1997, and New York services were discontinued the following month.
+A no-smoking policy was established in 1998 on flights to Singapore and Australia, which was later introduced on all flights.
 In 1999, Gulf Air launched three new routes in northern Pakistan: Islamabad, Lahore and Peshawar.
-It also took delivery of two out of six Airbus A330-200 aircraft, and introduced a new Balmain uniform.
-The Gulf Air website opened in January 1997.
+It also took delivery of two Airbus A330-200 aircraft, and introduced a new uniform designed by Balmain.

 In 2000, the airline celebrated its 50th anniversary.
-It took delivery of the remaining Airbus A330-200 aircraft in June, and launched service to Milan.

-Later in August 2000, one of the Airbus A320s was lost in a fatal crash which resulted in 143 deaths, known as Gulf Air Flight 072, operating on a flight from Cairo to Bahrain.
+It took delivery of the remaining Airbus A330-200 aircraft in June, and launched services to Milan.
+Later in August 2000, Gulf Air Flight 072, operating on a flight from Cairo to Bahrain was involved in a fatal crash which resulted in 143 deaths.

 In May 2002, James Hogan became president and CEO of Gulf Air and instigated a restructuring and turnaround programme in response to a drastic fall in profits and increasing debt.
 By 1 August 2002, Qatar announced its intentions to withdraw from Gulf Air to focus on its own national airline, Qatar Airways.
 The state remained a member state for a six-month period after announcing the intention to withdraw.